One-loop electromagnetic correlators of SQED in power-law inflation: Current correlators

 For a discussion on charge fluctuations in primordial inflation and their possible effects during and after inflation see~\cite{Giovannini:2000dj,Calzetta:1997ku,DOnofrio:2012qeh,Goolsby-Cole:2015chd}.

 When the scalar two-point function (propagator) in~(\ref{2pt function}) is known then it is a simple matter of acting on it with derivatives to obtain the charge current correlators in~(\ref{general correlator}).
-However, the propagator for the minimally coupled massless scalar is not known for arbitrary FLRW space-times~\footnote{\linespread{1}\selectfont In the case of the conformally coupled scalar the propagator is known for all the FLRW space-times since it is not sensitive to the expansion, and takes the form of the rescaled flat space propagator.}.
-One notable example is the power-law inflation space-time introduced in Sec.~\ref{subsec: FLRW and power-law inflation}, for which scalar propagator has been reported in~\cite{Janssen:2008px}.
-Here we quote its~$D\!=\!4$ limit which reads,
+However, the propagator for the minimally coupled massless scalar is not known for arbitrary FLRW space-times.~\footnote{\linespread{1}\selectfont In the case of the conformally coupled scalar the propagator is known for all the FLRW space-times since it is not sensitive to the expansion, and takes the form of the rescaled flat space propagator.} One notable example is the power-law inflation space-time introduced in Sec.~\ref{subsec: FLRW and power-law inflation}, for which scalar propagator has been reported in~\cite{Janssen:2008px}.
+There the propagator for the Chernikov-Tagirov-Bunch-Davies (CTBD) state~\cite{Chernikov:1968zm,Bunch:1978yq}, defined as the state that minimizes energy mode-per-mode in the asymptotic past, was computed in~$D$ space-time dimensions.
+The well known IR divergence of the exact CTBD state in accelerating space-times~\cite{Ford:1977in,Janssen:2009nz} (see also~\cite{Lochan:2018pzs} for a recent review) is regulated by assuming that the IR modes below some scale~$k_0\!\ll\!H_0$ have a suppressed spectrum compared to the CTBD one, and only the leading contribution in~$k_0$ is kept.
+Here we need the~$D\!=\!4$ limit of the propagator from~\cite{Janssen:2008px} which reads,

 where we have introduced the {\it distance function},

 with~$\Delta\vec{x} \!=\! \vec{x} \!-\! \vec{x}^{\,\prime} $, the parameters and their ranges are,